 8. Blood sugar irregularities especially hypoglycemia which is low blood sugar are often an indicator of adrenal fatigue and can cause insomnia in women.
 However, hypoglycemia can also be due to a diet high in carbohydrates and sugars.
 When too much carbs are consumed it causes spikes of insulin levels that quickly fall and result in a hypoglycemic effect such as feeling tired and hungry all the time.
 The person has carbohydrates and sugar cravings and wakes up at night.

 Many people develop sugar addiction and feel that they are dependent on chocolate, sugary drinks and foods, however they do not get relief by craving sweets.
-This type of behaviour has physiological reasons and can be broken with a special diet such as Hypoglycemic Diet or a Sugar Detox program.
+This type of behaviour has physiological reasons and can be broken with a special diet such as Hypoglycemic Diet or a 8-Week Sugar Challenge.
 Stabilizing blood sugar levels in these patients is the key to restoring a balance and to achieve a restorative sleep.

 9. Lung disease such as sleep apnea can cause an individual to wake up during the night with the inability to breathe and result in feeling fatigued during the day.
 The patient may or may not be aware of the pause in breathing.
 About two thirds of patients with breathing issues suffer from insomnia.
 Sleep disturbances due to breathing problems can also contribute to thyroid disease and can cause insomnia in women.